MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/configurations.md

 There are entities that represent tables that have references to themselves.
 For example, when you create a cash discount, you can refer to related cash discount that creates a tiered discount calculation.
 To import data, it is necessary to sequence the data so that the cash discount referred to in the Next cash discount field is imported first, followed by the cash discount that uses it.

-We have added a class called DMFImportExportSequencer that you can add to an entity that will sequence your data in self referencing entities and enable the data to load in a single pass.
-You can view the code required to update your entities in the Cash Discount entity (CashDiscountEntity).
+We have added a class called DMFImportExportSequencer that will sequence the data in self referencing entities and enable the data to load in a single pass.
+You can view the code required to update entities in the Cash Discount entity (CashDiscountEntity).

 We have added the class to a number of self referencing entities and we will add it to more entities as needed.
 Further examples of this type of entity includes:
 -   Customers